The five courts

 The 1947 pavilion, refitted in 2024.
 A small library, a kitchen garden tended by the Adekoyas since 1953, and a bar with a respectable claret list and a properly Vetted G&T.

-- Same-day racquet stringing
+- Same-day racket stringing

 - Library & reading room